farzadso/nuxt-static-page-generator/README.md

 > This is an example project based on Nuxt.js that generates static semi-blog pages and also handles dynamic routes.

-> You can use this project a a boilerplate for the above mentioned functionality.
+> You can use this project as a boilerplate for the above mentioned functionality.

 > Author : Farzad Soltani